alexa-samples/skill-sample-nodejs-howto/README.md

 1. To add an additional language, simply select the Add New Language tab and choose your second language.
 Choose and fill all necessary information like we did for the initial language of your skill.
 You will need to define Name and Invocation Name for the current language (e.g. German name for German skills).
 Then click Save to continue.
 ![](https://s3.amazonaws.com/lantern-code-samples-images/how-to/german_info.png)

-2. In the Interaction Model section, our skill share the same intent schema and use different sample utterances and custom slot type values in different language.
+2. In the Interaction Model section, our skill shares the same intent schema and uses different sample utterances and custom slot type values in different languages.
 Copy intent schema from the intent schema in the [GitHub repository here](https://github.com/alexa/skill-sample-nodejs-howto/blob/master/speechAssets/IntentSchema.json) and change sample utterances into your second language.
 Custom slot type values should also be put in the new language for this skill.
 For Minecraft helper in German, go [GitHub repository here](https://github.com/alexa/skill-sample-nodejs-howto/blob/master/speechAssets/SampleUtterances_de_DE.txt) for sample utterances and [GitHub repository here](https://github.com/alexa/skill-sample-nodejs-howto/tree/master/speechAssets/customSlotTypes/LIST_OF_ITEMS_de_DE) for custom slot type values.
 ![](https://s3.amazonaws.com/lantern-code-samples-images/how-to/german_intent.png)

 3. Open the source file for your Lambda function, index.js.
 In the languageString variable, look up the locale for your current language, edit the language strings, and other message like you did for your initial language.
 Also remember to edit recipes in recipes.js.
 Recipie names and recipies strings are supposed to be defined using your second language.
 ![](https://s3.amazonaws.com/lantern-code-samples-images/how-to/german_strings.png)
 ![](https://s3.amazonaws.com/lantern-code-samples-images/how-to/german_recipes.png)

 4. For better latency, deploying your code to different endpoints is recommended.
-Follow the Create Lambda Function instructions in Step 2 and be sure to select an appropriate lambda region.
+Follow the Create Lambda Function instructions in Step 2 and be sure to select an appropriate Lambda region.
 Select **US East (N. Virginia)** for US skills and **EU (Ireland)** for UK/DE skills.
 Copy the ARN for use in the Configuration section of the Amazon Developer Portal.

-5. Go back to skill Configuration section. which contains Global fields for all languages.
-Add extra endpoint and paste your Lambda ARN.
+5. Go back to skill Configuration section, which contains Global fields for all languages.
+Add an extra endpoint and paste your Lambda ARN.
 Save your skill configuration information.

 ![](https://s3.amazonaws.com/lantern-code-samples-images/how-to/german_lambda.png)

-6. Test your skill in the second language using Service Simulator or device.
+6. Test your skill in the second language using Service Simulator or a device.

-## Step 7: Publish Your skill
+## Step 7: Publish Your Skill

 Now we need to go back to our Developer Portal to test and edit our skill and we will be ready for certification.